snowplow/documentation/docs/getting-started-on-snowplow-open-source/quick-start/index.md

   </TabItem>
   <TabItem value="gcp" label="GCP">

-There are two alternative storage options for you to select: Postgres and BigQuery (currently, you can’t choose both).
+There are two alternative storage options for you to select: Postgres and BigQuery.

+We recommend to only load data into a single destination, but nothing prevents you from loading into multiple destinations with the same pipeline (e.g. for testing purposes).

   </TabItem>
   <TabItem value="azure" label="Azure 🧪">